 7. Try some fancy ice

 If you follow any bars or bartenders on Instagram, you have surely seen clear ice pop up.
 Made through directional freezing, clear ice can really make your cocktail pop.
 (Check out this post for some professional shots of cocktails with clear ice.)
 While you can buy clear ice, it’s also possible to make it at home.
 Some people go the do-it-yourself with an igloo cooler in your freezer route.
 I just use a True Cubes maker that is very affordable and fits in my small freezer.
 It makes four perfectly clear 2″ cubes with tap water.
 You can see the difference above.
+It even works well for making custom ice.

 8. Recreate drinks you’ve had